thegamingden/after-sundown/src/danger/healing_and_death.md

 A character who is already Dying can also have their death hastened with further injury.
 Once the character's rightmost wound box is filled with a Lethal or Aggravated mark, additional wounds accumulate towards a threshold of outright killing the target.

-Incapacitating or Terminal wounds add 2 towards a character's Death Threshold, while any other wound adds 1.
-A character's Death Threshold is equal to their Willpower (though Lure of Destruction gives a bonus to this as well).
+* Incapacitating or Terminal wounds add 2 towards a character's Death Threshold.
+* Any other wound adds 1.

+A character's Death Threshold limit is equal to their Willpower, though this can be increased by knowing Lure of Destruction magic.
 Yes, this all means that once someone is already on death's door, it takes quite a few extra bullets to push them through it - it's not like they are going to go _into_ shock at that point.

 ### The Healing Test